Table of Contents

 If you’ve got (or are eyeing) a Smith machine with cable system for your home or garage gym, you’ve basically bought yourself a compact training studio; you just need to know how to use all of it.

-I work with a lot of home gym athletes who want one machine that does almost everything: squats, presses, rows, pulldowns, curls, glutes, and core work.
+I work with a lot of home gym athletes who want one machine that does almost everything: squats, presses, rows, pulldowns, curls, and cable workouts.
 A good Smith + cable combo like the RitFit M1 PRO ,M2 or BUFFALO Multifunctional Smith Machine is designed for exactly that kind of full-body, efficient training.

 My goal is simple: by the end, you’ll feel confident using your home gym Smith cable combo as your primary (or only) training tool.